Information for Department Leaders

-AMS Workshop for Chairs and Leaders of Mathematics Departments, at the annual Joint Mathematics Meetings
+AMS Workshop for Department Chairs and Leaders: annual workshop held around the Joint Mathematics Meetings

-Each year the AMS Office of Government Relations in Washington, DC organizes and hosts a one-day Workshop for Department Chairs, held in the same location as and just prior to the Joint Mathematics Meetings.
-Topics include personnel changes, departmental communications, and departmental leadership.
-For information on forthcoming workshops: Email the AMS Washington Office
+Each year the AMS Office of Government Relations in Washington, DC organizes and hosts a one-day Workshop for Department Chairs, usually held in the same location as the Joint Mathematics Meetings.
+In 2021, this workshop will be held on Thursday, January 14 in a virtual format.
+For information AMS Department Chairs Workshop

 Share Best Practices and the Culture of Mathematics